Arminas19/love-running/.github/ISSUE_TEMPLATE/you-are-done-when-.md

 ---
 name: 'You are Done when:'
-about: To tell the user when their report in complete.
+about: " their report in complete."
 title: ''
 labels: ''
 assignees: ''